from the Claremont Graduate University

 at those sources, etc.

-Show your audience that you are interested in the essay!
+Show your audience that you are interested in the topic!
 Use vocal inflection and be engaging.
 Use your voice for projection and inflection.
 Don't forget the

 importance of pauses.
 Don't be afraid of silence.
 Silence can be